indrayani5/EV-Charging-Infrastructure-Analysis/README.md

 # EV-Charging-Infrastructure-Analysis

-EV Charging Infrastructure Analysis
+🚗EV Charging Infrastructure Analysis

 This repository contains a comprehensive analysis of EV charging infrastructure, providing insights into station distribution, capacity, user patterns, and sustainability metrics.

-Key Metrics from the Analysis:
+🔑Key Metrics from the Analysis:

 Total Stations: 5,000